Antimony potassium tartrate

 Antimony potassium tartrate, also known as potassium antimonyl tartrate, potassium antimontarterate, or tartar emetic, has the formula K_{2}Sb_{2}(C_{4}H_{2}O_{6})_{2}.
-The compound has long been known as a powerful emetic, and was used in the treatment of schistosomiasis and leishmaniasis.
+The compound has long been known as a powerful emetic, and was once used in the treatment of schistosomiasis and leishmaniasis.
 It is used as a resolving agent.
 It typically is obtained as a hydrate.

 Medical

 The first treatment application against trypanosomiasis was tested in 1906, and the compound's use to treat other tropical diseases was researched.
 The treatment of leishmania with antimony potassium tartrate started in 1913.
 After the introduction of antimony(V) containing complexes like sodium stibogluconate and meglumine antimoniate, the use of antimony potassium tartrate was phased out.
 After British physician John Brian Christopherson's discovery in 1918 that antimony potassium tartrate could cure schistosomiasis, the antimonial drugs became widely used.
 However, the injection of antimony potassium tartrate had severe side effects such as Adams–Stokes syndrome and therefore alternative substances were under investigation.
 With the introduction and subsequent larger use of praziquantel in the 1970s, antimony-based treatments fell out of use.

-Tartar emetic was used in the late 19th and early 20th century in patent medicine as a remedy for alcohol intoxication, and was first ruled ineffective in the United States in 1941, in United States v.
+Tartar emetic was used in the late 19th and early 20th century as a patent medicine/folk remedy for alcohol intoxication, but was banned in the United States in 1941, in United States v.
 11 1/4 Dozen Packages of Articles Labeled in Part Mrs. Moffat's Shoo-Fly Powders for Drunkenness.

-The New England Journal of Medicine reported a case study of a patient whose wife secretly gave him a dose of a product called "tartaro emetico" which contained trivalent antimony (antimony potassium tartrate) and is sold in Central America as an aversive treatment for alcohol use disorder.
+In 2012, the New England Journal of Medicine reported a case study of a patient whose wife secretly gave him a dose of a product called "tartaro emetico" which contained trivalent antimony (antimony potassium tartrate) and is sold in Central America as an aversive treatment for alcohol use disorder.
 The patient, who had been out drinking the night before, developed persistent vomiting shortly after being given orange juice with the drug.
 When admitted to the hospital, and later in the intensive care unit, he experienced severe chest pains, cardiac abnormalities, renal and hepatic toxicity, and nearly died.
 The Journal reports that "Two years later, he [the patient] reports complete abstinence from alcohol."